nest/nest-simulator/doc/userdoc/guides/random_numbers.rst

-A key principle of parallel simulation in NEST is that a simulation performed with a fixed number of virtual processes :math:`N_{\text{vp}} = M \times T` shall produce identical results independent of the number MPI processes :math:`M` and threads :math:`T` that go into each virtual process.
+A key principle of parallel simulation in NEST is that a simulation performed with a fixed number of virtual processes :math:`N_{\text{vp}} = M \times T` shall produce identical results independent of the number of MPI processes :math:`M` and threads :math:`T` that go into each virtual process.
 To observe this principle when also randomizing from the Python level, it is essential to create one Python random number generator per virtual process and use the random number generator for the virtual process to which a node belongs (for synapses: the VP of the target